 Don’t all Camping Trailers have Bathrooms?

 Short answer—No. When beginning your search for your next small camping trailer, it may come as a shock that not all small camping trailers come with a bathroom.
 You may think that choosing a significant step up from a tent means the convince of a bathroom—but you may be wrong.

 Camping trailers come in an overwhelming amount of shapes and sizes.
-It isn’t uncommon for a small camping trailer to offer travelers the ability to cook or even watch tv.
-But, the weary travelers still have to “go” outside.
+It isn’t uncommon for a small camping trailer to offer travellers the ability to cook or even watch tv.
+Some of them come with good storage space and even a dining area perfect for families.
+But, the weary travellers still have to “go” outside.

-It’s essential to know the types of trailers that are out there to make sure you get what fits your needs.
+It’s essential to know the types of trailers that are out there to make sure you get what fits your needs as a lightweight camper.
 It’s also important to note that many models may not come with a bathroom but have the option to add one.

-When looking into any brand, you will find campers with or without bathrooms or the option of an add-on.
+When looking into any brand for a lightweight travel trailer, you will find campers with or without bathrooms or the option of an add-on.
 Beyond what some may think, it is possible to find pop-up campers and teardrop campers with bathrooms.

 Types of Small Camping Trailer Bathrooms

 Just like how camping trailers come in all different kinds, so do the bathrooms in them.
 Some small camping trailer bathrooms may include a sink, shower, and toilet, while others may consist of just a shower and a toilet or just a toilet.